Health literacy: Plain language

-Plain Language refers to the use of writing strategies that help readers find, understand, and apply information to fulfill their needs.
+Plain language refers to the use of writing strategies that help readers find, understand, and apply information to fulfill their needs.
 It has a vital role to play in improving health literacy.
 In conjunction with readers education, provider cultural training, and system design, plain language helps people make more informed health choices.

-Plain language is not, however, a one-size-fits-all approach.
-Some strategies can be used to improve communication among medical professionals, while others will improve communication with patients and caregivers.
-It is in this area of provider-patient communication that health literacy efforts have been strongest.
-Patients and consumers in general need to understand concepts that professionals often refer to in technical terms.
-Health professionals must know their audience in order to better serve their patients and general readers or listeners.

 Plain language is defined by the International Plain Language Federation as writing whose "wording, structure, and design are so clear that the intended readers can easily find what they need, understand what they find, and use that information."

 Some key elements of plain language include: